Before starting or returning to college, it’s important to prepare yourself for the year financially.

 Some of the top student discounts you don’t want to miss out on include:

-• Amazon Prime offers a free 6-month subscription (50 percent off annual subscription)
+- Amazon Prime offers a free 6-month trial, followed by half off the annual subscription fee for students.

-• Apple offers a discount to students and educators with savings up to 15 percent off on select products.
-Students can currently get a free pair of AirPods, a free year of Apple TV+ and six months free of Apple Music with a purchase of a new Mac.
+- Apple offers a discount to students and educators with various deals on select products.
+Students also currently get a $150 Apple gift card with the purchase of any Mac or iPad.

 There are also websites out there like UNiDAYS, Honey and Rakuten that will do the discount searching for you.